0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

     Assertions.assertThat(state.votes().size()).isEqualTo(1);
     Assertions.assertThat(state.votes().get(voter1)).isTrue();
   }
+}

 ````

-## Imports and Abstract Class
+### Imports and Abstract Class

-The test extends the JunitContractTest class, this is the abstract class providing the blockchain object, it is also the
+The test extends the JunitContractTest class, this is the extension providing the blockchain object.
+This enables
-class that provides the use of chain-state from a previous test as setup.
+testing
+of smart contracts.
+This enables automated testing of smart contracts, since the tests can be run on a single machine.

 ???+ info "Imports explained:"

     ```java
-    import java.math.BigInteger; // The Big Integer type. import java.nio.file.Path; // Paths used for specifying the location of the contact bytecode.

     import org.assertj.core.api.Assertions; // Library to make assertions on objects during test run.

     import com.partisiablockchain.BlockchainAddress; // The Blockchain Address type, used create transactions and target contracts deployed at them.